Share taxi: Morocco

 In Morocco, intercity share taxis are called grand taxis.
-They are generally old full-size Mercedes-Benz sedans, and seat six or more passengers.
+They were generally old full-size Mercedes-Benz sedans, and seat six or more passengers, often replaced now with Dacia Lodgy.

 Nigeria

 The danfo share taxi and molue minibusses are iconic transport in Lagos, Nigeria.

 In Nigeria, both minibusses (called danfo) and midibuses (molue) may be operated as share taxis.
 Such forms of public transport may also be referred to as bolekaja, and many bear slogans or sayings.

 The term kia kia may be used in Yorùbáland to refer to minibus public transports, and means "quick quick".

 Lagos, Nigeria, has a transport-dedicated regulator, Lagos Metropolitan Area Transport Agency (LAMATA).
 Outside of Lagos, most major cities in Africa have similar systems of transport.
 Syndicates in Lagos include the National Union of Road and Transport Workers (NURTW).